Robert Byrd: In popular culture

 Byrd had a prominent role in the 2008 Warner Bros. documentary Body of War directed by Phil Donahue.
 The film chronicles the life of Tomas Young, paralyzed from the chest down after a sniper shot him as he was riding in a vehicle in Iraq.
 Several long clips of Byrd show him passionately arguing against authorizing the use of force in Iraq.
-Later in the movie, Byrd has a one-on-one interview with Tomas Young in Byrd's Senate office, followed by a shot of Byrd walking beside the Young as they leave the Capitol.
+Later in the movie, Byrd has a one-on-one interview with Tomas Young in Byrd's Senate office, followed by a shot of Byrd walking beside Young as they leave the Capitol.

 A fictionalized version of Byrd, then the Senate Majority Leader, was a character in the Jeffrey Archer novel Shall We Tell the President?

 Byrd was an avid fiddle player for most of his life, starting in his teens when he played in various square dance bands.
 Once he entered politics, his fiddling skills attracted attention and won votes.
 In 1978 when Byrd was majority leader, he recorded an album called U.S. Senator Robert Byrd: Mountain Fiddler (County, 1978).
 Byrd was accompanied by Country Gentlemen Doyle Lawson, James Bailey, and Spider Gilliam.
 Most of the LP consists of bluegrass music.
 Byrd covers "Don't Let Your Sweet Love Die", a Zeke Manners song, and "Will the Circle Be Unbroken".
 He had performed at the Kennedy Center, on the Grand Ole Opry and on Hee Haw.
 He occasionally took a break from Senate business to entertain audiences with his fiddle.
 He stopped playing in 1982 when the symptoms of a benign essential tremor had begun to affect the use of his hands.

 Byrd appeared in the Civil War movie Gods and Generals in 2003 along with then-Virginia senator George Allen.
 Both played Confederate States officers.